 What is the turnover rate?

-The inventory turnover rate is a key figure in logistics warehousing.
-It describes how often a product or item leaves the warehouse / is sold in a certain period of time.
+The turnover rate is a key figure in logistics warehousing.
+It describes how often a product or item leaves the warehouse, or is sold repectively, in a certain period of time.
 This key figure is usually extrapolated to one year.
 The turnover rate forms the basis for companies' purchasing strategies and the optimization of goods storage.

 This is how the turnover rate is calculated